fredrikbaberg/webpage/sites/personal/content/en/post/2020-05-27-alpine-proxmox/index.md

 projects: []
 ---

-I always forget how to make Alpine Linux appear properly in Proxmox, with qemu guest agent.
-So here are the steps I use are:
+Since I don´t reinstall Alpine Linux in Proxmox that often, I sometimes loose track of the command to make it appear correctly with qemu guest agent.
+These are the steps I use:

 * Enable qemu agent in Proxmox
 * run `rc-update add local default`